Happy Bunion ‘s Story

 The podiatrist even told her to wear an insole in her shoes.

-Furthermore, she was recommended to buy a specific type of shoes, that “protect her foot”.
+Furthermore, she was recommended to buy specific shoes that “protect her foot”.

-I did see the shoes myself, and I can tell you that didn’t look any good at all.
+I saw the shoes myself, and I can tell you they didn’t look good.

 They were thick, big, and didn’t look comfortable to wear.